symptomatic/policies/source/first-draft/22-key_definitions.md

 * *Health and Human Services (HHS)*: The government body that maintains HIPAA.

+* *Hyperledger*:  An umbrella project of open source blockchains and related tools, started in December 2015 by the Linux Foundation and supported by IBM.

 * *Individually Identifiable Health Information*: That information that is a subset of health information, including demographic information collected from an individual, and is created or received by a health care provider, health plan, employer, or health care clearinghouse; and relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and identifies the individual; or with respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 * *Indication*: A sign that an Incident may have occurred or may be occurring at the present time.
 Examples of indications include: